 - a) Piering of the foundations of any fences crossing Council pipelines may be requested to transfer loads outside a pipeline's zone of influence. - b) Any fence crossing a pipeline must be supported over the pipeline in accordance with Section 8.2 to ensure loads from the fence are not transferred to the pipeline. - c) A certified design for a masonry type fence prepared by a suitably qualified and experienced Engineer will be required to accompany foundation designs.
-The plan shall show the design of all footings, beams and piers and clearly note required clearances, ground levels and nominated soil classifications as shown in Appendix A.
+The plan shall show the design of all footings, beams and piers and clearly note required clearances, ground levels and nominated soil classifications as shown in <a href="#AppendixAppend a) No footings shall be constructed within an existing or proposed easement.